> Peter Bellamy > Songs > Way Down Town

 Clan Mountain Dew sang it live on Sunday 26 March 1972 at the Stagfolk Folk Club at Shackleford Social Centre, near Godalming.
 This recording was included on the rare album Stagfolk Live Folk.

 Peter Bellamy sang Way Down Town in a previously unreleased 1989 studio recording on his 1999 Free Reed anthology Wake the Vaulted Echoes. and on his 2008 anthology The Ballads of Peter Bellamy.
-He commented:
+He noted:

 A song with a great chorus, suggesting that there’s a great story to tell.
 Then the verses turn up and nobody’s home.